SakshamYadav10/EDA/README.md

 measurements and exercise performance indicators for over 13,000 individuals.
 The aim was to investigate how body composition and physical capability relate to overall perfor mance class.
-The analysis applied data processing, descrip tive statistics, visualisation, feature engineering, Principal Component Analysis (PCA), and KMeans clustering.
+The analysis applied data processing, descriptive statistics, visualisation, feature engineering, Principal Component Analysis (PCA), and KMeans clustering.
 The results suggest that body fat percentage is negatively associ ated with performance-related variables such as sit-up count